Home » Apricot Pork Chops

 These delightfully tangy Apricot Pork Chops are simple enough and quick enough to become your new weeknight favorite.
 The sauce ingredients are all pantry staples, with the possible exception of apricot preserves.
 If you don’t have apricot preserves, pick up a jar of Smucker’s® next time you’re at the gro.
 That way you can grab a package of bone-in pork chops whenever they go on sale, and you’re ready to cook.

-Apricot preserves–sometimes labeled apricot jam–are a lovely condiment to have on hand.
+Apricot preserves–sometimes labeled apricot jam–is a lovely condiment to have on hand.
 While deliciously at home on a piece of toast or an English muffin, apricot preserves are less sweet than orange marmalade or peach preserves.
 As such, I use them a lot here at LCK, for a lot of different things.
 Apricot preserves have a pleasant tartness that allows them to play nicely with savory ingredients in particular.
 The sauce for Apricot Pork Chops also includes Dijon mustard, cider vinegar, onion powder, and Worcestershire sauce, all of which combine to add the sharpness and umami so important to this recipe.

 This Apricot Pork Chops recipe is quick and incredibly flavorful.
 My favorite plate pairings are Pecan Rice and something simple and green.
 Green beans, broccoli, and asparagus all work beautifully.